-- Premiums for retained risk and transferred risk are calculated based on participating member's self- insured retention, payroll and loss data.
-Based on actuarial information and market conditions, the Underwriting and Executive Committees advise on program funding mechanisms including how much risk to self-fund and at what discount rate and confidence level, and how much risk to transfer.
-Funding includes consideration of the Target Equity Guidelines adopted by the Board.
-Final funding decisions and premium allocation methodologies are approved by the Board of Directors. - At the end of each year, members are required to update payroll estimates with actual payroll totals.
-Adjusting for actual payroll is commonly referred to as the payroll audit.
-The effect of the payroll audit will increase or decrease premium revenues for transferred and retained risk recognized in the previous year.
-Premium changes resulting from the prior year's payroll audit are recognized in the current year as additional premiums due to, or from, each member. - Broker fees are charged to all public entity members.
+- Premiums for retained risk and transferred risk are calculated based on participating member's self-insured retention, exposure, and loss data.
+Based on actuarial information and market conditions, the Underwriting and Executive Committees advise on program funding mechanisms including how much risk to self-fund, and at what discount rate and confidence level, and how much risk to transfer.
+Funding includes consideration of the Target Equity Policy adopted by the Board.
+Final funding decisions and premium allocation methodologies are approved by the Board of Directors. - Premium in the GL1 Program is not subject to adjustment based on actual payroll. - Broker fees are charged to all public entity members.
 The amount charged is a graduated rate based on premiums.
-The current broker fee rates are 10% of the first \$100k of premiums, plus 5% of premiums from \$100k to \$1M, and 3% of premiums excess of \$1M. - The Risk Management Subsidy Program is a voluntary program that was created to offset the direct costs members incur from securing external risk management products and services.
-Most members choose to contribute at least \$1,000 each year to this Program. - Investment income is budgeted at an estimated earnings rate determined annually and applied to the average daily balance invested in the PRISM Treasury.
+The current broker fee rates are 10% of the first \$100k of premiums, plus 5% of premiums from \$100k to \$1M, and 3% of premiums excess of \$1M.
+Broker fees or commissions may also be charged to members for reinsurance placements and are considered part of the cost and premium for transferred risk. - The Risk Management Subsidy Program is a voluntary program that was created to offset the direct costs members incur from securing external risk management products and services.
+Most members choose to contribute at least \$1,000 each year to this program. - Investment income is budgeted at an estimated earnings rate determined annually and applied to the average daily balance invested in the PRISM Treasury.
 The estimated earnings rate is determined by the Finance Committee and approved by the Executive Committee and Board of Directors. - Members may elect to pay their premium on a monthly or quarterly basis.
-Finance fees are charged based on the internal borrowing rate and the term of the financing. - Administration fees are based on the budget for program and general administration costs and subsidies.
-Any carryover credit from previous years' administration expense will reduce the current budget year's Administration fees charged to the members.
+Finance fees are charged based on the internal borrowing rate and the term of the financing.
+Administration fees are based on the budget for program and general administration costs and subsidies.
+Any carryover credit from previous years' administration expense will flow to the Program's Net Position.
 Program costs are defined below.